-On the topic of “Liberating Laboratory Data”, Dial-a-Molecule and AstraZeneca Macclesfield would like to announce the meetings: Facilitating automated capture and use of laboratory dataMonday 20th January 2014&Towards an open data description for Electronic Laboratory NotebooksTuesday 21st January 2014at AstraZeneca Macclesfield.“Dial-a-Molecule” is an EPSRC funded Grand Challenge Network with the aim:“In 20-40 years, scientists will be
+On the topic of “Liberating Laboratory Data”, Dial-a-Molecule and AstraZeneca Macclesfield would like to announce the meetings: Facilitating automated capture and use of laboratory dataMonday 20th January 2014&Towards an open data description for Electronic Laboratory NotebooksTuesday 21st January 2014at AstraZeneca Macclesfield.Registration is now closed.
+“Dial-a-Molecule” is an EPSRC funded Grand Challenge Network with the aim:“In 20-40

 In order to exploit the vast body of currently inaccessible chemical information held in Electronic Laboratory Notebooks (ELNs) it is necessary not only to make it available but also to develop protocols for discovery, access and ultimately automatic processing.
 The ability to draw on the body of accumulated chemical knowledge in order to predict or